dmecke/Crochet/CONTRIBUTING.md

 ### Code and other contributions

-Contributions to Yarn (via pull request or otherwise) must be licensed under the MIT license.
+Contributions to Crochet (via pull request or otherwise) must be licensed under the MIT license.